Sorefame: Company history

-Sorefame was founded in 1943 and was capitalised using state funds but run as a private business.
+Sorefame, founded in 1943, initially manufactured equipment for dams, including the Castelo de Bode and Belver projects.
+Later, it also produced metal structures, equipment for the energy, chemical, and oil industries, and components for major public works.
+It was capitalised using state funds but run as a private business.
 The company had two main product lines: railway equipment such as rolling stock, and equipment for hydro-electric reservoirs, such as dam gates.

+Starting in the 1950s, Sorefame began manufacturing rolling stock for the then CP — Caminhos de Ferro Portugueses (Portuguese Railways).
+Its production lines turned out locomotives, diesel and electric multiple units, passenger coaches, baggage cars, and freight wagons.
+The company also supplied the Lisbon Metro, the Porto Metro, the Cascais Line, and railway operators in Portuguese-speaking African countries.

+Sorefame also participated in landmark projects such as the 25 de Abril Bridge and the Cahora Bassa project in Mozambique.
+In the 1990s, the company came under the control of the Swiss firm ABB and was involved in producing trains for Fertagus, new trains for the Sintra Line, and CP’s Alfa Pendular tilting trains.
+In the early 21st century, ABB sold its stake to the Canadian company Bombardier, which ultimately closed the Amadora plant in 2004.

 In 1987, Sorefame underwent restructuring with MOMPOR to form a new company Sociedade de Montagens Metalomecânicas (SMM).
 In 1990, SMM merged with Sorefame, MAGUE and SEPSA resulting to form Grupo SENETE in which ABB Group had a 40% share.

 In the 1990s, the company was split into two entities: a rolling stock company and the dam equipment company Hidro-sorefame.
 By 1994, ABB had a 70% share of SENETE, and the following year, Hidro-Sorefame became ABB-hidro.
 SENETE was fully acquired by ABB in 1997, and in 1999, ABB's power business included a power generation joint venture with Alstom: ABB ALSTOM POWER.
 In 2000, Alstom acquired ABB's stake in the joint venture, with the former 'Hidro-sorefame' still as a subentity of the firm.